sparkfun/Serial_Controlled_Motor_Driver/README.md

 * Auto-enumeration based on connection of expansion 'In' and 'Out' connections - First board becomes first slave in software.
 * 1.5 A peak drive per channel
 * Bridging mode for any one board to double current drive.
-* Operates from 3 to 11 volts with 12v absolute max
+* Operates from 3 to 11 volts with 12v absolute max.
 * Stock 3.3v operation of cpu and signals, with VCC breakable to allow up to 5.5v levels.

 Repository Contents